 Like many people in Chicagoland, the people of Buffalo Grove are proud of their heritage.
 The town grew extremely rapidly in the 1960s and 1970s, but growth has leveled off since then, giving Buffalo Grove a real hometown feel.
 The town stresses things that are important to families, like music, art, and fun.

-At the Delaney Heckman, we have a number of core values as well.
+At the Andrea Heckman Law, we have a number of core values as well.
 These principles have served us well in the past, and we believe they will continue to do so.
 We always put our clients first.
 As our relationship advances, we look for every opportunity to promote your interests.
 We also believe in hard work.
 Our simple commitment to you is our best effort every day we come to work.
 Finally, we believe in communication, because we see our relationship as a partnership.

 Initial Parenting Time Determinations in Buffalo Grove